jige114514/protein_alignment/README.md

 ```
 https://tfhub.dev/google/dedal/3
 ```
-After that, there will be a folder called dedal_3 in this folder Then you may install the necessary requirements by executing:
+After that, there will be a folder called dedal_3 in this folder.
+Then you may install the necessary requirements by executing:
 ```
 pip install -r requirements.txt